zchking/docs/pages/katalon-studio/tutorials/data_driven_testing.md

 ### Prepare the Data

 Create a data file in Katalon containing three login accounts.
 Refer to [Manage Test Data](https://docs.katalon.com/display/KD/Manage+Test+Data) for more details on how to create test data from different sources.
-The following example shows the internal data file with three accounts for [http://demoaut.katalon.com](http://demoaut.katalon.com/profile.php#login) (note that only ‘**_John Doe_**_’_ is valid):
+The following example shows the internal data file with three accounts for [http://demoaut.katalon.com](http://demoaut.katalon.com/profile.php#login) (note that only '**_John Doe_**_'_ is valid):

 ![prepare data](../../images/katalon-studio/tutorials/data_driven_testing/Picture1-300x132.png)